ADAC-LIRMM/adam/docs/source/periph/syscfg.rst

 It's worth noting that the energy-saving approach—be it through clock gating, power gating, or power gating with non-volatile registers—relies on the component's design specifics.
-In scenarios where a action is unsuitable, such as trying to deactivate the SYSCTRL, it will be ignored on a best-effort basis.
+In scenarios where a action is unsuitable, such as trying to deactivate the SYSCFG, it will be ignored on a best-effort basis.

 For each component, whether a memory bank, peripheral, or core, the Maestro Registers can trigger the appropriate power management action.
 To initiate an